Oia20/dockerAPI-test/README.md

 # dockerAPI-test
-Quick test with an .net api + docker
+Quick test with a .net api + docker

+It's the generic WeatherForecast dotnet API with a dockerfile to containerize the api